Better abstractions for timed automata

 All approaches to solving the reachability problem for timed automata should ensure termination.
-To tackle this, most of them use abstractions to group together bisimilar valuations of clock variables, that is, valuations not distinguishable by the automaton.
-The first solution has been based on regions: equivalence classes of clock valuations~\cite{Alur:TCS:1994}.
+To tackle this, most of them use abstractions to group together bisimilar valuations of clock variables, that is, valuations not distinguishable by the automaton as far as reachability to the final state is concerned.
+The first solution has been based on regions, which are certain equivalence classes of clock valuations~\cite{Alur:TCS:1994}.
 Their definition is parameterized by a threshold up to which the clock values should be considered.
 A great improvement in efficiency has been obtained by adopting zones instead of regions.
 These are sets of valuations defined by conjunctions of differences between pairs of clocks.
-They can be efficiently implemented using difference bound matrices (DBMs)~\cite{Dill:AVMFSS:1989}.
+They can be efficiently implemented using difference bound matrices (DBMs)~\cite{DBLP:conf/ifip/BerthomieuM83,Dill:AVMFSS:1989}.
 A challenge with zone based approach is that they are not totally compatible with regions, and moreover a forward exploration algorithm can produce infinitely many zones.
 The union of regions intersecting a zone is a natural candidate for a finitary abstraction.
 Indeed this abstraction would make the forward exploration algorithm terminate.
-However such an union of regions is not necessarily a zone, so it is not clear how to represent it.
+However such an union of regions is not necessarily a zone and so it is not clear how to represent it.
 For this reason a number of abstraction operators have been proposed that give an approximation of the union of regions intersecting a zone.
-Bigger approximation makes the abstracted zone graph smaller.
-So potentially it gives a more efficient algorithm.
+A coarser approximation would make the abstracted zone graph smaller.
+So potentially it would give a more efficient algorithm.